-Paul Brewer

-Director of Digital, Sustainability & Resources and member of the People Working Group (who created this handbook)
+Paul Brewer Director of Digital, Sustainability & Resources

 How to use this handbook

 You may be reading this as a potential employee, someone on their first day working in the organisation or as someone who has worked with us for a number of years.
 Whoever you are, we hope you find this handbook useful.